Battle of Wuyuan: Course of the battle

 On March 16, 1940, as the Japanese were attacking the New 4th Division west of Linhe, the rest of the Chinese 35th Corps with the New 31st Division and a regiment of the Garrison Brigade, secretly moved east along the Wu-chia River.
 On the night of the 20th they entered Wuyuan by surprise and after a seesaw fight over the strongpoint captured the city at 1600 hours on the 21st.
 The Japanese garrison retreated northward.
 Chinese forces then moved on to capture a strongpoint around Hsin-an-chen on the 22nd.
 This cut the road along the Yellow River to Wuyuan.

 In an attempt to recover the situation the Japanese sent 600 troops from Dashetai via Siyitang in 80 trucks to make a forced crossing of the Wu-chia River at Ta-tsai-chu 10 km north of Wuyuan.
 For three days they fought the 101st Division without success.
 By the 25th they had been reinforced to 3,000 men and made the crossing with artillery and air support.
 Wuyuan again fell to the Japanese on the 26th and the Chinese fell back to the banks of Fang-chi-chu and continued their attacks at Xin'an, Xishanzui, Xixiaozhao, and Man-ko-su.

-The Middlesboro Daily News which reported on Japan's planned offensive into the Muslim region, predicted that the Japanese would suffer a massive crushing defeat at the hands of the Muslims.
+The Middlesboro Daily News, reporting on Japan's planned offensive into the Muslim region, predicted that the Japanese would suffer a crushing defeat.

 Muslim Generals Ma Hongkui and Ma Hongbin defended west Suiyuan, especially Wuyuan in 1940 against the Japanese.
 Ma Hongbin commanded the Muslim 81st corps and incurred heavy casualties, but after fierce fighting eventually repulsed the Japanese and defeated them.

 Unable to withstand the pressure of Chinese attacks, the Japanese at Wuyuan retreated on March 30 and 31.
 On April 1 a guerrilla force and cavalry column recaptured Wuyuan, and the 11th Provisional Division recaptured Wu-pu-lang-kou.
 On April 3, cavalry recovered Xishanzui as the Japanese retreated to the east.

 Japan used poison gas against the Chinese armies at the Battle of Wuyuan and Battle of West Suiyuan.

+Casualties

+Chinese casualties were reported by commander Fu Zuoyi on 24 April 1940, they were also compiled in a 1962 book by the Defense Ministry of Taiwan.